Stochastic differential equation based on a multimodal potential to model movement data in ecology: Application

-\paragraph{Results} Figures \ref{fig:est:params:hn01}, \ref{fig:est:params:hn1} and \ref{fig:est:params:hn10} provide the estimation of the parameters for the three sampling cases.
-The best estimation for all parameters and techniques is obtained with the intermediate frequency sampling rate.
-As illustrated by Figure \ref{fig:sim:data}, this frequency allows a good exploration of the map by the process with 500 observations and the different gaussian approximations are satisfactory while the acceptance rate for the EA method remains reasonable.
-Indeed, the acceptation rate for the three samplings decrease for conditionnal simulation (using the MLE) decreases from 99.6\% ($\Delta=0.1$) to 97.6 ($\Delta=1$) and 67.5\%($\Delta=10$) respectively.
-On the other hand, when $\Delta=0.1$ with only 500 observations per trajectory, the time horizon $50$ might be insufficient for a good parameter estimation using this model.
-When $\Delta = 10$, there is a strong bias in the estimation of the shape parameters $C^{k}, k=1,2$, and the diffusion coefficient for all methods.
+Figures \ref{fig:est:params:hn01}, \ref{fig:est:params:hn1} and \ref{fig:est:params:hn10} display the parameter estimate for the three sampling cases.
+The best estimate for all parameters and techniques is obtained with the intermediate frequency sampling rate.
+As illustrated by Figure \ref{fig:sim:data}, this frequency allows a good exploration of the map by the process with 500 observations and all methods provide reliable estimates.
+When $\Delta=0.1$ with only 500 observations per trajectory, the time horizon $50$ might be insufficient for a good parameter estimation using this model.
+On the other hand, when $\Delta = 10$, there is a strong bias in the estimation of the shape parameters $C^{k}, k=1,2$, and the diffusion coefficient for all methods.

-Overall, the quality of the estimation using Euler method seems to decrease drastically with the time step, whereas the three other methods are more robust, for this model and this data set, to the sampling frequency.
-The Ozaki and Adaptive Kessler method provide similar results to the EA MCEM method, and therefore, in this case, give a good approximation of the maximum likelihood estimator.
-It is worth noting that the computation cost of the EA MCEM method is much larger, and therefore, might not be recommended in this case.
+The Euler method performs much worse than the other methods when $\Delta = 1$ and $\Delta = 10$ whereas the three other methods are more robust to the sampling frequency.
+The Ozaki method provides similar results to the EA MCEM method.
+The Kessler estimation method provides results which may differ for some parameters (for instance $\boldsymbol{\mu_1}^{(1)}$ or $C_{11}^{(1)}$ in Figure \ref{fig:est:params:hn10}) as about 50\% of the observations lead to a non positive semi-definite matrix in equation \eqref{eq:kes:var} and are therefore dropped.
+This is a major drawback of this method as it induces a supplementary bias.
+Finally, note that the EA MCEM method has a much larger computation cost than all other procedures but it is less sensitive to the starting point of the algorithm.
+The mean acceptance rate decreases from 99.6\% ($\Delta=0.1$) to 97.6 ($\Delta=1$) and 67.5\% ($\Delta=10$) respectively.